DUI & DWI in Maryland

 So a few drinks here or there are as much a part of the political game as, say, the handshake.
 This is all well and good until someone decides to hop behind the wheel after a few too many drinks with the gang.
 If you are pulled over, you could possibly be charged with two types of offenses.

 In many cases, people who end up on the lower end of the BAC spectrum but fail miserably on a field sobriety test end up with this charge.
 Officer judgment is a major factor.
-The end result is eight points tallied against your driving record and a $500 fine (for both a first and second offense).
-Jail time can range from 60 days from the first offense and up to a year for the second.
+The end result is 8 points tallied against your driving record and a $500 fine (for both a first and second offense).

 - If you fail the roadside sobriety test, which could entail anything from standing on one leg while answering a barrage of questions to touching your nose and walking a straight line, you will be read your rights.